 Advance care planning (ACP) for people with dementia must focus on the individual with dementia and a new approach is needed to ensure their voice is heard.

-These were key points experts raised during a forum on the topic, held in Sydney this week.
+These were key points experts raised during a forum on the topic, held in Sydney earlier this month.

 The event also launched a new report from a national project that aims to improve the quality and uptake of ACP for people with dementia.